 Like it’s future successor Inside Out, The Ending nearly got me teary eyed.
 Whatever you do, don’t bring a bowl of chopped onions next to you!

 Doo Doo: One scene with Osmosis saying “What is that cherry smell?”
 Is off sync, like one of those Japanese movies with the English dub off sync.
-The film was later fixed & I’ll give it a pass.
+The issue was later fixed & I’ll give it a pass.

 Like most buddy cop films, there’s a “we are through” cliche.
 I find this predicable.
 As most of us know the pair will make amends and put their differences aside.

 Frank’s daughter is named Shane.
 Look, I understand most boys and girls have a unisex (it means same) given name, was she named after Professor X’s favorite movie of all time?
 If a girl in real life is named Shane, I’ll give the con a pass.